1994benc/visspot/README.md

-# Visspot: Make your static design images interactive and see how users use them with customisable Implicit Response Tests (IRT)
+# Visspot: Make your static design images interactive and learn how users use them through our customisable Implicit Response Tests (IRT)

 ### Usage